What are the requirements to obtain an Illinois CDL when I'm coming from another state and already have a CDL?

 A vision screening and the appropriate CDL renewal fee are required at every renewal.
 Written testing may also be required depending on your past driving history.
 If your CDL has a Hazardous Materials Endorsement (H) or a combined Tank/Hazardous Materials Endorsement (X) you will be required to successfully complete a new TSA security threat assessment and pass the Hazardous Materials Endorsement (H) test each time you renew your CDL.
 If you will be 75 years of age and older when your CDL expires you will be required to successfully pass the skills/drive testing, in addition to any written testing that may be required.
 You must schedule a CDL appointment for the skills/drive testing and it must be conducted at a full service CDL facility in the proper class, representative vehicle(s) to maintain your current CDL class and endorsements.

 Can a person who has had a suspension, cancellation, revocation or disqualification on his or her driving record get a CDL?

 If an individual is not currently suspended, cancelled, revoked or disqualified in this or any other state, he or she may apply for a license.

 Who needs a Charter Bus endorsement?

-Any person who drives a bus chartered for the sole purpose of transporting students regularly enrolled in grade 12 or below to or from interscholastic athletic or interscholastic or school sponsored activities.
-For further information please contact the Safe Ride section at 217-782-7674.
+Any person who drives a bus chartered for the sole purpose of transporting students grade 12 or below on behalf of a school or school bus company for any school sponsored activities.
+See the Charter Bus Endorsement (C) web page for further information or please contact the Safe Ride section at 217-782-7674.

-How long is an IDOT Medical Card good for?
+How long is an IDOT Medical Certificate good for?